Origin

 Care

-Like other succulents, your Easter Cactus doesn't like too much water - make sure not to leave it standing in water.
-Always plant your Easter Cactus in a pot with drainage holes in a well-draining soil mix, and be sure to empty out any excess water that collects in the dish under your plant.
+Like many other epiphytic cacti, your Easter Cactus doesn't like too much water - make sure not to leave it standing in water or saturated wet soil for too long.
+Always plant your Easter Cactus in a pot with drainage holes in a well-draining soil mix, and be sure to empty out any excess water that collects in the dish under your plant or from the cachepot.
 Too much water can quickly lead to root rot, which will easily kill your plant.
+At the same time, also avoid letting the soil stay totally dry for any longer time in between watering it too.
+This plant will generally tolerate slightly dry conditions better than overwatering.

 Other

-The original version of this plant had red flowers, but it has since been cultivated to produce pink, white or orange blooms.
+The first hybrids created of this plant had red flowers, but today you can also find pink, white or orange blooming varieties.

-Compared to the Christmas Cactus, these plants can be a little more finicky.
+Compared to the Christmas Cactus, these plants can be a little more finicky in general.
 They prefer cold nights, and as we tend to heat our homes at night time the ideal conditions aren't always achieved in an indoor environment.
-It also prefers higher humidity than most succulents / cacti where dry air isn't typically an issue.
-Your Easter Cactus will thank you for boosting the humidity around it by, for example, using a pebble tray.
+It also prefers slightly higher humidity too.
+Your Easter Cactus will thank you for boosting the humidity around it by, for example, using a pebble tray with water near it.